ExpressionEngine/ExpressionEngine-User-Guide/docs/control-panel/file-manager/file-manager.md

 ### Filters

-Filters all you to quick filter the files listed to find exactly what you need.
+Filters allow you to quickly filter the files listed to find exactly what you need.

 ![Control Panel File Manager Page](_images/cp-file-manager-filters.png)